-What’s also great is that Koh Samui is super easy to visit thanks to the fact it has an airport on the island.
+What’s also great is that Koh Samui is super easy to visit thanks to the fact it has an airport.
 So it’s easy to reach from other popular destinations like Bangkok and Chiang Mai and it is the perfect addition to any truly unforgettable Thailand itinerary.
+This is the kind of place where you’ll want to stay longer than you had originally planned.

 Keen to learn more?
 Great!
 Keep reading to discover the most epic things to do in Koh Samui.